RobertMichuki/RobertMichuki/README.md

 The goal of this project is to demonstrate the concept of hypothesis testing by investigating a claim about blue cars using a dataset from an electric car sharing service company called Autolib
+#Autolib was an electric car sharing service company in France that was operational between 2011 and 2018.
+The company had three types of electric cars i.e blue cars, Utilib cars and Utilib 1.4 cars.
+Blue cars were most popularly used.
+These cars were available across various cities and postal codes in France and renters could pick up cars in one station then drop them off at a different station that was closer to their destination.